zinmyoswe/Django-Ecommerce/README.md

-# Ecommerce website with Django4.2 & Python 3 & AWS
+# Ecommerce with Django4.2 & Python 3 & AWS

 Ecommerce website built with Django 4.2.X, Python 3.10, and AWS